tamada/rrh/README.md

 At first, the name of this project was GRIM (Git Repository Integrated Manager).
 However, the means of `grim` is not good, and there are many commands which start with `gr`.
 Therefore, we changed the project name to RRH.
-RRH is not the abbreviation of the red riding hood.
+RRH means "Repositories, Ready to Hack," is not the abbreviation of the Red Riding Hood.

 # Discussion